cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- useful for finegrained permissions
 	- useful for analytics purposes
 - YOU CANNOT SEARCH OBJECT METADATA OR OBJECT TAGS
-	- instad, you must use an external DB as a search index such as DynamoDB
+	- instead, you must use an external DB as a search index such as DynamoDB
 - version ID

 ### Bucket Policy